inonehp/home-page/README.md

 <!-- Logo: oval - inspired by Patreon new logo, before that it was a circle. -->

 ![2 page with light and dark mode](/img/github-banner.png)
-#  ℹ️ Homepage and projects:
+#  ℹ️ Homepage and projects.
 Extension New Tab: any site in each new tab.
 Themes for Geany.
 Themes for Firefox.